lisp-docs/process-dpans3r/md-files/chap-1.md

 Denotes the name of a *parameter* or *value*.

-In some situations the notation “*hhnameii*” (*i.e.*, the same font, but with surrounding “angle brackets”) is used instead in order to provide better visual separation from surrounding characters.
+In some situations the notation “&#10216;name&#10217;” (*i.e.*, the same font, but with surrounding “angle brackets”) is used instead in order to provide better visual separation from surrounding characters.
 These “angle brackets” are metasyntactic, and never actually appear in program input or output.